Initiatives promoting thinking and awareness, responsibility and action

 Dr. Howard is instrumental in the work of the Building our Network of Diversity (BOND) Project, where he leads initiatives focused on the recruitment, development and retention of male educators of color, as well as empowerment of underserved male students.
 Howard lectures on the topics of race, sociology, and education at McDaniel and Prince George’s Community College and is the author of Complex People: Insights at the Intersection of Black Culture and American Social Life.
 Lastly, Dr. Howard is part of the NEA Foundation’s Educators’ Table.
 The program seeks to uplift the voices of outstanding educators on key issues, including equity, educational justice, workforce diversity and more.

-Engaging Race and Culture
+Race vs. Culture

 Get In Touch